ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

 *   Where an application needs direct access to the shared secret, it can call `psa_raw_key_agreement()` instead.

-If an application requires bounded execution during a key agreement, it can use an interruptible key agreement operation.
+If an application requires bounded execution during a key agreement, it can use an interruptible key-agreement operation.
 See :secref:`interruptible-key-agreement`.

-Using `psa_key_agreement()`, `psa_key_derivation_key_agreement()`, or an interruptible key agreement operation is recommended, as these do not expose the shared secret to the application.
+Using `psa_key_agreement()`, `psa_key_derivation_key_agreement()`, or an interruptible key-agreement operation is recommended, as these do not expose the shared secret to the application.

 .. note::